 A streamlined supply chain provides cost-saving and value-adding benefits that are critical for long-term success.

-Wholesalers must solidify their position and raise profit margins to thrive in a complex, ever-changing market.
+Wholesalers must solidify their position and raise profit margins to thrive in a complex, rapidly changing market.
 A streamlined supply chain does just that, providing cost-saving and value-adding benefits critical for long-term success.

 These benefits include: